andreasabel/inCode/entry/interpreter-combinators.md

   deriving Functor
 ```

+An `Arg a` will be a schema describing an argument that parses a value of type
+`a`.
+So, an `Arg Int` would be an `Int` argument retrieved from the command
+line.

 A schema describing an argument that parses a value of type `a` contains a name,
 a help message, and a `ReadM a`, which is *optparse-applicative*'s string parser
 data type (it contains information on how to parse a `String` into an `a`).
 For